automoto/devlog/README.md

 #### What is Devlog?

-Devlog generates simple note, todo or "Development Log" journal markdown documents that are customizable.
-You can save your devlog files into a git repository or to a cloud file service directory like dropbox, google drive, or one drive for automated syncing and backup.
+Devlog generates a simple note, todo or "Development Log" journal markdown document that is customizable.
+You can save your devlog files into a git repository or to a local directory that will sync with dropbox, google drive, or one drive for automated syncing and backup.

 Devlog prioritizes:
 - Open standards over closed.
 Keep your notes in markdown files that can be searched for easily in a directory, not locked into some vendors service or custom formatting standards.
 - Simplicity.
 This is not meant to be a complex static content generator.
-It strives to be an easy to configure and create customizable markdown files to fill out in a text editor of your choice.
+It strives to be an easy to configure and create customizable markdown files that you can fill out in a text editor of your choice.
 - Commandline first.
 You should be able to create edit and view notes without leaving your commandline and having to context switch.
 - Usability.
 Sensible defaults for most things and simple options for customization as well.

 #### What kind of note files can we generate?

 Currently there are three kind of documents you can create:
-- note: Generates an empty note markdown document with a title.
+- **note:** Generates an empty note markdown document with a title.
 Great for quickly jotting down some notes or any content you want to add that is less structured.
-- todo: Generates a TODO markdown file with a few checkboxes.
+- **todo:** Generates a TODO markdown file with a few checkboxes.
-- log: Generates a "Development Log" which is a document with questions you fill out at the end of a development session to reflect on how the session went and what you learned.
+- **log:** Generates a "Development Log" which is a document with questions you fill out at the end of a development session to reflect on how the session went and what you learned.

 All documents are generated with a timestamp and can be customized via a template if you desire.